-Author has written 48 stories for Harvest Moon, Mario, Harry Potter, Alice in Wonderland, Sailor Moon, Ranma, My Little Pony, Suikoden, Silent Hill, Lunar: Eternal Blue, Mortal Kombat, Tomb Raider, Final Fantasy VIII, and Kid Icarus.
+Author has written 72 stories for Harvest Moon, Mario, Harry Potter, Alice in Wonderland, Sailor Moon, Ranma, My Little Pony, Suikoden, Silent Hill, Lunar: Eternal Blue, Mortal Kombat, Tomb Raider, Final Fantasy VIII, and Kid Icarus.

 Since I primarily stick to Harvest Moon/Story of Seasons these days, that's about what you can expect from me, aside from the odd one- or two-shot in other areas (Sailor Moon, maybe Harry Potter or Suikoden).
 Excite.